dutdavid/BookStore/README.md

 - Java

 ## Description
-  An android application that uses good reads API to retrieve books details from good reads
+This is an android application that uses good reads API.
+The user is able to log in or create an account or reset password if its forgotten.
+The user is then able to search for a specific book and bookmark it for future reference.

 ### Prerequisites
    - Android SDK